Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Loch Coruisk © The Luxury Travelers

 C – EILEAN DONAN CASTLE – A Must-See!
 The iconic Eilean Donan Castle, which we already encountered on day 6 for a beautiful sunset picture.
 Today we will visit this picturesque castle.
-The castle sits on a small island where three lochs meet: Loch Alsh, Loch Duich and Loch Long.
+The castle sits on a small island where three lochs meet: Loch Alsh, Loch Duich, and Loch Long.
 It’s connected to the mainland by a footbridge constructed in the early 20th Century.

-First, some history, the name Eilean Donan means ‘Island of Donan’, named after a Celtic saint, Bishop Donan that came to Scotland in the 6th century.
+First, some history, the name Eilean Donan means ‘Island of Donan’, named after a Celtic saint, Bishop Donan who came to Scotland in the 6th century.
 The castle was built in the early 13th century as a defense from the Vikings.
 Since then, over the centuries, the Eilean Donan Castle was involved in many raids and sieges until it was destroyed to ruins in the 18th century during the Jacobite risings, with a series of rebellions and endless battles.
 For over 200 years, the ruins remained abandoned until John MacRae-Gilstrap, a British Army officer from the famous Black Watch regiment bought the island in 1911.
 He was behind the reconstruction of the castle, which was finished in 1932 and opened to the public in 1955.

 Eilean Donan Castle © The Luxury Travelers